Agenda-setting theory: Three types of agenda-setting: Policy-makers, media and audience

 Studies have shown that what the media decides to expose correlates with their views on things such as politics, economy and culture.
 Aside from bias, other critics of the news media claim that news in the United States has become a form of entertainment.
 Instead of providing the public with the information they need, journalists instead strive to fill the publics' appetite for shocking and sensational headlines.
 Countries that tend to have more political power are more likely to receive media exposure.
 Financial resources, technologies, foreign trade and money spent on the military can be some of the main factors that explain coverage inequality.

 Mass communication research, Rogers and Dearing argue, has focused a great deal on "public agenda setting" (e.g. McCombs and Shaw, 1972) and "media agenda setting", but has largely ignored "policy agenda setting", which is studied primarily by political scientists.
 As such, the authors suggest mass communication scholars pay more attention to how the media and public agendas might influence elite policy maker's agendas (i.e. scholars should ask where the President or members of the U.S. Congress get their news from and how this affects their policies).
 Writing in 2006, Walgrave and Van Aelst took up Rogers and Dearing's suggestions, creating a preliminary theory of political agenda setting, which examines factors that might influence elite policy makers' agendas.

-Process of agenda-setting (known as accessibility)
+Three steps of the agenda setting theory influence how the media presents information to the public and how the media tells the public what to think about.
+Once the media tells the public what to think about, the more policy is enacted.

-Agenda setting occurs through a cognitive process known as "accessibility".
-Accessibility implies that the more frequently and prominently the news media cover an issue, the more instances of that issue become accessible in audience's memories.
-When respondents are asked what the most important problem facing the country is, they answer with the most accessible news issue in memory, which is typically the issue the news media focused on the most.
-The agenda-setting effect is not the result of receiving one or a few messages but is due to the aggregate impact of a very large number of messages, each of which has a different content but all of which deal with the same general issue.
+Media agenda

-Mass-media coverage in general and agenda-setting in particular also has a powerful impact on what individuals think that other people are thinking, and hence they tend to allocate more importance to issues that have been extensively covered by mass media.
-This is also called schemata theory.
-In psychology and cognitive science, a schema (plural schemata or schemas) describes a pattern of thought or behavior that organizes categories of information and the relationships among them.
+The media agenda refers to the most important consideration of discussed issues in negotiated sources.
+The result of this agenda directly influences the public agenda, which also influences the policy agenda.
+However, the power of the media agenda depends on certain factors to include media credibility, conflicting evidence, the extent of shared values between the people and the media, and the publics need for guidance.